rowland1318/FilmQueryProject/README.md

 ## Film Query Application

 ### Overview
 This is a Java Program that retrieves data from a large film database and displays it in a readable format to the user.

-It will be menu-based, allowing the user to choose actions and submit query data.
+It is menu-based, allowing the user to choose actions and submit query data.

-#### Running the Program
+### Running the Program
 When the user launches the program, the will be presented with a menu that asks if the user would like to **1.
 Look Up a Film by its ID**, **2.
 Look Up a Film by Keyword**, or **3.
 Exit Film Query Application**.

 If the user chooses the first option, **1.
 Look Up a Film by its ID**, then the user will be prompted to **Please Enter a Film ID**.
 The program will check the Film Query Database to see if the ID entered by the user matches a film in the database.
 If the ID matches a film in the database then the user will be displayed with the films title, year, rating, description, language, and a list of the actors in the film.